ibm-cloud-docs/power-iaas/vpn-connections.md

 # Managing VPN connections
 {: #VPN-connections}

-With the Power Systems™ Virtual Server provided virtual private network (VPN) service, you can connect an on-premises VPN gateway to an IBM Cloud™ VPN (that was created within a Power Systems Virtual Server VPN gateway).
+You can connect an on-premises virtual private network (VPN) gateway to an IBM Cloud™ VPN gateway that is created within a Power Systems Virtual Server VPN gateway by using the VPN service that is provided by IBM Power Systems Virtual Server.
 You can use VPN to log in to the private network, complete your work securely, and log out.
 This capability offers you site-to-site IP security (IPsec) VPN between your on-premises location and Power Systems Virtual Servers to enable low-cost secure connectivity.

 With VPN access, you can: